 As a member of the International Food and Beverage Alliance (IFBA), PepsiCo has committed:

-- To share best practices and help guide other companies, particularly Small and Medium Enterprises, in the reduction of iTFA.
+- To share best practices and help guide other companies, particularly small and medium enterprises, in the reduction of iTFA.

 iTFA limits are also included in PepsiCo’s Nutrition Criteria, which are used as the basis for product formulation around the world.

 As of 2018, PepsiCo has completely removed PHOs from all product formulations globally.
-Our Frito-Lay US business led the industry in 2003, when it removed PHOs from its products and replaced them with better oils like corn, canola and sunflower.
-The business also included a trans fat line on every nutrition facts panel more than two years in advance of the 2006 US Food & Drug Administration (FDA) regulation.
+Our Frito-Lay U.S. business led the industry in 2003, when it removed PHOs from its products and replaced them with better oils like corn, canola and sunflower.
+The business also included a trans fat line on every nutrition facts panel more than two years in advance of the 2006 U.S. Food & Drug Administration (FDA) regulation.

 Additionally, we have worked with many of our oil suppliers to deploy best practices to limit incidental iTFA formation during the refining process and are working with the remaining suppliers to confirm that the remainder of the oils we use are compliant.
-We expect to meet our goal by 2023.
+We expect to meet our goal by the end of 2023.

-We also recognize that iTFA reduction is a highly technical process, and are committed to working with others in industry to share our expertise.
+We recognize that iTFA reduction is a highly technical process, and are committed to working with others in industry to share our expertise.
 In 2020, PepsiCo participated in a workshop hosted by IFBA and the Global Alliance for Improved Nutrition (GAIN), to provide business-to-business technical assistance to help local companies in Pakistan replace iTFAs in food value chains.

 PepsiCo will continue to work towards achieving our 2023 goal and explore additional opportunities to share best practices to support removal of iTFAs from the global food supply.